winhtaikaung/lovely-cart/README.md

 At the end of excution you will see an url to access the app

-Then to update after the code changes run
+To update after the code changes run

     make update

-Then to remove all the resources from both minikube and docker run
+To remove all the resources from both minikube and docker run

     make destroy

+To stop all the database and rabbit mq

+    make stop

 Testing